philipstubbs13/liri-node-ap/README.md

 <p>If you don't already have Node.js installed on your computer, you can install the latest version here: https://nodejs.org/en/.</p>

 #### <a name="structure-of-project"></a> Structure of the project
 <p>After you clone the repository, navigate to the project root directory (liri-node-app).
-The project directory structure is setup as follows:</p>
+The project directory structure is set up as follows:</p>
 <ul>
   <li> <b>keys.js</b>: Allows access to the keys that are used to send and retrieve data to and from the Twitter and Spotify APIs.
   </li>